txhaflaire/cstring/README.md

 ## how to use this tool
-1. Download the installer from [Releases](https://github.com/txhaflaire/cstring/releases) and run the installer (codesigned and notarized) package `csstring-v1.0.0.pkg`
+1. Download the latest installer from [Releases](https://github.com/txhaflaire/cstring/releases) and run the installer (codesigned and notarized)
 2. The executable will be put in `/usr/local/bin/cstring`
 3. The execucable needs a path to a directory as argument like the example here: `cstring /Users/user/samples/atomic/2025-02-24`
 3. a.
 Once ran it will provide the following output: